greatdaveo/BankForge/README.md

-# SendlyPay
+# BankForge

-**SendlyPay** is an AI-powered WhatsApp assistant that allows users to send money using just a text message.
+**BankForge** is an AI-powered WhatsApp assistant that allows users to send money using just a text message.
 Built with Go, the service connects with Open Banking APIs in the UK to process secure payments based on natural language commands received through WhatsApp.

 ---